Thanks to these sponsors for enabling this blog.

 In 2004, I launched PinStack.com, a smartphone discussion community.
 Then in 2009, I sold it.
 It had grown to over 3 million monthly pageviews and 700k members by then.
 Next, I sold Coolvibe.com after one year of record traffic.

-These and other websites allowed me to achieve my goal of becoming a web developer but also helped in expanding my knowledge and experience in Linux server and application performance.
+These and other websites allowed me to achieve my goal of becoming a web developer and also helped in expanding my knowledge and experience in Linux server and application performance.

 Looking back, I was employed full-time for almost ten years, where I gained added hands-on experience with PC support, IT support and finally, network routing and switching.